qisongxiao/UrbanPAT/README.md

 # UrbanPAT
 The code of UrbanPAT

 📌 *The paper is currently under review.
-The datasets will be released as soon as the paper is accepted.*
+The code will be released as soon as the paper is accepted.*